-Caroline is a senior at Mount Notre Dame High School in Reading, Ohio.
+Caroline is a first-year student double majoring in psychology and philosophy, politics, and economics.
 She is working on an independent project under the supervision of Dr. Shoots-Reinhard, focusing on subjective numeracy in parents and their children.
-In college, Caroline plans to study educational and abnormal psychology with a focus on public policy, in the hopes of applying what she learns to a career in politics.
+She hopes to one day pursue a career in politics.

 Former Post-Doctoral Researchers